programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 ![](../images/geoparser_figure06.png)

 Some people reading this lesson will not be familiar with parsing XML files to extract information.
-I therefore include this section to show you how to extract the geo-resolution information for the identified place names from the `*out.xml` file to a tab-separated values (TSV) file.
+I included this section on how to extract the geo-resolution information for the identified place names from the `*out.xml` file to a tab-separated values (TSV) file.

 The Geoparser is distributed with a very useful set of XML processing tools called [LT-XML2](https://www.ltg.ed.ac.uk/software/ltxml2/) authored by Richard Tobin.
 The binaries for these tools are located in the `./geoparser/bin` directory, inside:

 * `sys-i386-64`: if you using a 64 bit Linux machine or
 * `sys-i386-snow-leopard`: if you’re using MacOSX.
 Don’t be confused by the name of this directory.
 The binaries should work for all MacOSX installations and not just on Snow Leopard.

-All the binaries starting with lx are LT-XML tools which work in combination with Xpath expressions to process or manipulate XML.
+All the binaries starting with *lx* are LT-XML tools which work in combination with Xpath expressions to process or manipulate XML.
 Going in detail over Xpath is beyond the scope of this lesson, so I will try to give clear examples to show how things work.
 The best tool for printing content of XML in a different format is `lxprintf`.

 Depending on your operating system, go to the `geoparser` directory and run `lxprintf` as follows: